 - Study for competitive examinations, doctorates or other higher studies that imply entering the labor market at an older age.

-- “Talent drain", for example, women who move abroad with the purpose of acquiring experience or better working conditions, and who decide not to have children until they can return to Spain.
+- “Talent drain", for example, women who move abroad with the purpose of acquiring experience or better working conditions, and who decide not to have children until they can return to their country of birth.

 - Lack of economic stability, rising rent and other factors that make it impossible to afford the costs of having a child.